pointlesspun/gg.json/readme.md

-﻿# gg.json an Extensible Json Reader (v1.0)
+﻿# gg.json an Extensible Json Reader (v1.1)

 gg.json provides a fairly easy way to deserialize Json into C# classes, somewhat (if not entirely) similar to JsonConvert in NewtonSoft's Json deserializer with a minor twist.
-This document attempts to outline the intended use of this tool in an not too incoherent manner.
+This document attempts to outline the intended use of this tool in a not too incoherent manner.

 Install:
 ```
-dotnet add package gg.json --version 1.0.2
+dotnet add package gg.json --version 1.1.0
 ```

 Released under [the MIT License, (C)2022 PointlessPun ](https://opensource.org/licenses/MIT)